Austin Edwards

-Austin Edwards (born August 27, 1997) is an American football defensive end for the Houston Roughnecks of the XFL.
-He was signed by the Atlanta Falcons as an undrafted free agent in 2020 following his college football career with the Ferris State Bulldogs, where he was 1st Team All-American and won the Gene Upshaw Award for Best D2 Defensive Lineman of The Year of 2019.
-He played in the 2019 East/West Shriners Game in St. Petersburg, FL where he drew the attention of the Kansas City Chiefs with several outstanding plays.
+Austin Edwards (born August 27, 1997) is an American professional football defensive end.
+He was signed by the Atlanta Falcons as an undrafted free agent in 2020 following his college football career with the Ferris State Bulldogs, where he was a first-team All-American selection and won the Gene Upshaw Award for Best D2 Defensive Lineman of The Year of 2019.
+He played in the 2019 East–West Shrine Game.

 Professional career

 Atlanta Falcons

-Edwards signed with the Atlanta Falcons as an undrafted free agent following the 2020 NFL Draft on April 27, 2020.
+Edwards signed with the Atlanta Falcons as an undrafted free agent following the 2020 NFL draft on April 27, 2020.
 He was waived during final roster cuts on September 5, and signed to the team's practice squad the next day.
 He was released on September 25, and re-signed to the practice squad on September 29.
 He was elevated to the active roster on October 24 for the team's week 7 game against the Detroit Lions, and reverted to the practice squad after the game.
 He was placed on the practice squad/COVID-19 list by the team on December 22, 2020, and restored to the practice squad on January 6, 2021.
 His practice squad contract with the team expired after the season on January 11, 2021.

 Kansas City Chiefs

 On January 13, 2021, Edwards was signed to the Kansas City Chiefs' practice squad.
 On February 9, 2021, Edwards re-signed with the Chiefs.
-He was waived on August 31, 2021 and re-signed to the practice squad the next day.
+He was waived on August 31, 2021, and re-signed to the practice squad the next day.
 He signed a reserve/future contract with the Chiefs on February 2, 2022.
 He was released on August 16, 2022.

 Houston Roughnecks

 On November 17, 2022, Edwards was drafted by the Houston Roughnecks of the XFL.
+The Roughnecks brand was transferred to the Houston Gamblers when the XFL and USFL merged to create the United Football League (UFL).

+San Antonio Brahmas

+On January 5, 2024, Edwards was drafted by the San Antonio Brahmas during the 2024 UFL dispersal draft.
+He signed with the team on January 31.
+He was removed from the roster on February 26, 2024.